section-engineering-education/engineering-education/content/articles/storing-data-in-python-using-json-module/index.md

 Have some basic knowledge of Python programming language.

 ### Why store data in Python using the JSON module?
-1. Enables developers to dump simple data structures into a file and load them when needed.
+1. Enables developers to dump simple data structures into a file and load them when needed
-2. Data can be shared between Python programs using JSON.
+2. Data can be shared between Python programs using JSON
 3. The JSON format is platform or language-independent.
-When you store data in JSON format, you can use them easily in other programming languages too.
+When you store data in JSON format, you can use them easily in other programming languages too
-4. It's simple to learn and comes in a portable format.
+4. It's simple to learn and comes in a portable format

 ### Using json.dump()
 To use `json.dump()` function import the `json` module first.
 To import `json` module, use `import json`.
 The `json.dump()` helps writing data into a JSON file.

 **Syntax:**